ramadani00/ramadani00/README.md

 ## ✨ Quotes that Inspire Me

 <p align="center">
-  <em>🌟 "When you truly want something, all the universe conspires in helping you to achieve it." – Paulo Coelho</em><br>
+  <em>"When you truly want something, all the universe conspires in helping you to achieve it." – Paulo Coelho</em><br>
-  <em>🌟 "Design is not just what it looks like and feels like.
-Design is how it works." – Steve Jobs</em>
+  <em>"🔥 "Don't compare your journey with others.
+Everyone has their own path.
+Focus on your own progress.”</em>
 </p>

 ---